360.859.9090 | 503.405.4300

 Professional spider pest control is much more effective.

 DIY treatment isn’t impossible, but it isn’t easy without professional support.
-Often, treating for a spider problem means treating your home for a variety of other insect problems (each of which need to be treated in their own way, depending on the pest), as well as web removal, and the application of the right types of spider extermination products.
+Often, treating a spider problem means treating your home for a variety of other insect problems (each of which needs to be treated in its own way, depending on the pest), as well as web removal and the application of suitable types of spider extermination products.
 Sounds like a lot to manage, right?
 Because it is!
-We’re committed to making pest control easy, by using our expertise to keep your home pest-free.
+We’re committed to making pest control easy by using our expertise to keep your home pest-free.

 Spider extermination with guaranteed results